-The information contained in this booklet is designed to provide you with a snapshot of the California State University Channel Islands emergency management and preparedness program and response procedures to follow during an emergency.
+The information contained in this booklet is designed to provide you with a snapshot of the California State University Channel Islands emergency management and preparedness program, as well as response procedures to follow during an emergency.
 In the event of an emergency, this document may be used as a quick reference guide.

-The Police Department is responsible for implementation and maintenance of an emergency management system on campus and the development and implementation of programs and projects in emergency planning, training, response, and recovery.
+The Police Department is responsible for the implementation and maintenance of an emergency management system on campus and the development and implementation of programs and projects related to emergency planning, training, response, and recovery.

-This desk reference provides emergency response procedures for some of the most common or likely critical incident emergency situations that may occur on a university campus.
-Additionally, we have included an active shooter scenario that although rare, can cause a great deal of concern in terms of emergency response.
+This desk reference provides emergency response procedures for some of the most common or likely critical incidents and emergency situations, which might occur on a university campus.
+Additionally, we have included a section on Surviving an Active Shooter Event which, although rare, can cause a great deal of concern in terms of campus safety.

 Please read this booklet thoroughly before an emergency occurs.
-This will enhance you chances of protecting yourself and others in an emergency situation.

-If you have any questions about the information in this booklet or wish further information, please contact the Police Department at 437-8444, or the Emergency Manager at X3765.
+This will enhance your ability to protect yourself and others in an emergency situation.
+If you have any questions about the information in this booklet or would like additional information, then please contact the Police Department at 805-437-8444 or the Emergency Manager at 805-437-3765.